aitsuillinois/support-training/github-sshkeys-tokens.md

 #### Adding your SSH key to the ssh-agent

-Before adding a new SSH key to the ssh-agent to manage your keys, you should have **checked for existing SSH keys** and **generated a new SSH key**
+Before adding a new SSH key to the ssh-agent to manage your keys, you should have [checked for existing keys](https://github.com/aitsuillinois/support-training/blob/master/github-sshkeys-tokens.md#check-for-existing-ssh-keys) and [generated a new SSH key](https://github.com/aitsuillinois/support-training/blob/master/github-sshkeys-tokens.md#generating-a-new-ssh-key).

 1. Start the ssh-agent in the background.